ksduster/WindowsGSM.TheIsleEvrima-Updated/README.md

 `game=Survival;adminListOne=https://raw.githubusercontent.com/menix1337/WindowsGSM.configs/main/Other/adminlist.txt` or
 `game=Sandbox;adminListOne=https://raw.githubusercontent.com/menix1337/WindowsGSM.configs/main/Other/adminlist.txt;adminListTwo=https://raw.githubusercontent.com/menix1337/WindowsGSM.configs/main/Other/adminlisttwo.txt`

+**OBS: Remember if you use Admin Lists to adjust them into your own Steam IDs.
+The Steam IDs & lists provided in the examples are only for an example purpose**

 # License

 This project is licensed under the MIT License - see the <a href="https://github.com/menix1337/WindowsGSM.TheIsleLegacy/blob/main/LICENSE">LICENSE.md</a> file for details